conduktor/conduktor-docs/docs/platform/installation/get-started/docker.md

 Pre-requisite: [Docker Compose](https://docs.docker.com/compose/install)
 :::

-Get started with the latest Conduktor Docker image.
+Get started with the latest Conduktor Console Docker image.
 The installation and configuration process takes only a few minutes.

 - [**Simple Setup**](#simple-setup): Start Conduktor with onboarding and configure your environment inside the Conduktor interface.
 Great for **experimenting** with how Conduktor can help you quickly.
    - [Launch Conduktor with an embedded Kafka (Redpanda)](#launch-conduktor-with-an-embedded-kafka-redpanda)